UrbanCompass/bazel/site/designs/_posts/2016-05-26-implementing-beautiful-error-messages.md

 This pointer, then, must be serializable.
 <p>This in particular is troubling because, unlike the java heap in a local
-Bazel execution, the `SkyValue` containing the AST does not necessarily have the `BUILD` file.
+Bazel execution, the `SkyValue` containing the AST does not necessarily have the `UCBUILD` file.
 However, it is not clear to me that this means the file must be copied into each `Location` object.
 The AST presumably resides in a single `SkyValue` - one copy of the file in that `SkyValue`, with a pointer to that file in the `Location`, would be sufficient, it seems.
 <p>The nature of the `SkyValue` that contains that AST must be determined,
-thinking about if and how to embed the `BUILD` file into that `SkyValue`, and strategizing about a good serialization for a `Location` object that contains a file pointer.
+thinking about if and how to embed the `UCBUILD` file into that `SkyValue`, and strategizing about a good serialization for a `Location` object that contains a file pointer.